mhughes72/DS---Getting-and-Cleaning-Data---Ass01/CodeBook.md

 # CodeBook - Getting and Cleaning Data
 This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+The session info is also included.

 #The data source